wwwlicious/servicestack-discovery-consul/README.md

 ![Default Health Checks](assets/HealthChecks.png)

 Each service can have any number of health checks.
 These checks are run by Consul and allow service discovery to filter out failing instances of your services.

 By default the plugin creates 2 health checks

 1. Heartbeat : Creates an endpoint in your service [http://locahost:1234/reply/json/heartbeat](http://locahost:1234/reply/json/heartbeat) that expects a 200 response
 2. If Redis has been configured in the AppHost, it will check Redis is responding

+*NB From Consul 0.7 onwards, if the heartbeat check fails for 90 minutes, the service will automatically be unregistered*

 You can turn off the default health checks by setting the following property: